hanscappelle/video-license-plate-recognition/README.md

 ## Improvements

 * don't wait till the end to export csv text based results
 * create a better model?
+That seems OK with the plates being recognized
-Or test for better OCR options
+* or test for better OCR options, limited done but better trained model maybe?
 * it probably doesn't help that my source video was anamorphic and desqueezed

 ### Done